pingcap/docs-tidb-operator/en/clinic-user-guide.md

 ### Step 2: Log in to the Clinic Server and get an access token

 When Diag uploads data, the access token is used to identify the user and ensures that the data from Diag is uploaded to the organization created by the user.
-You need to log in to the [Clinic Server](https://clinic.pingcap.com.cn/portal/#/login) to get a token.
+You need to log in to the Clinic Server to get a token.

 1. Sign up and log in to the Clinic Server.

+    - For global user, go to [Clinic Server in US](https://clinic.pingcap.com/portal/#/login) and select **Sign in with TiDB Account** to enter the TiDB Cloud login page.
+If you do not have an TiDB account, you can create one on that page.
-    Go to [Clinic Server](https://clinic.pingcap.com.cn/portal/#/login) and select **Sign in with AskTUG** to enter the AskTUG community login page.
+    - For user from from the Chinese mainland, go to [Clinic Server in China](https://clinic.pingcap.com.cn/portal/#/login) and select **Sign in with AskTUG** to enter the AskTUG community login page.
 If you do not have an AskTUG account, you can create one on that page.

 2. Create an organization.